jasp-stats/jasp-desktop/Docs/development/jasp-human-guide.md

 **Do not** mark empty strings for translation, because in the po format, the empty string (“”) is reserved and has a [special use](https://www.gnu.org/software/gettext/manual/gettext.html#Concepts).

-Refer to our our [translation rules](https://github.com/shun2wang/jasp-desktop/blob/moreSamples/Docs/development/jasp-translation-rules.md) for more information and help.
+Refer to our [translation rules](https://github.com/shun2wang/jasp-desktop/blob/moreSamples/Docs/development/jasp-translation-rules.md) for more information and help.

 ### Thorough testing